logo

 For example – they may be writing a short story about a knight who is on a conquest to rescue a princess from a tower.
 However, if you asked the writer what that character ate for breakfast, or what time they went to bed the previous night, they’d be able to give you an answer because they know their characters so well.

-This should be no different with your essay writing.
+This should be no different from your essay writing.
 Make sure you know and understand every detail of your essay, and, if you have the room, expand on it within the body of your text.

 These details can be anything from interesting facts about any Literature or writers you’re critically reviewing, to unique details about theories to demonstrate your reading around the subject.
 Remember, the more you can convince the reader that you are a master of your topic, the easier they will find it to grade you highly!

-5. Always create an enticing opening
+5. Always Create an Enticing Opening

 If you ever pursue Creative Writing as a summer course or as a main subject in further education, one of the most common creative writing tips you’ll be given is to create the best opening possible.
-The start of your writing sets the entire premise for the rest of your work; you need to give the best impression possible to convince your reader that they will enjoy the text.
+The start of your writing sets the entire premise for the rest of your work; you need to give the best impression possible to convince your readers that they will enjoy the text.

 Creative writing often opens with a hook that will grab the reader’s attention from the start.
 Through ways of disrupting chronology, using vivid imagery, or posing thought-provoking questions, all writers aim to achieve maximum impact from the start and entice the audience to continue reading.